qinliangql/UAST/README.md

 ## Introduction:

-This repository contains the implementation of the UAST Method presented in our paper.
+This repository presents a simplified implementation of the simulator version of the UAST method.
 UAST is a mapping-free solution that unifies active search and persistent tracking of arbitrary targets using only RGB-D observations, designed to operate efficiently in cluttered environments.

 ## Installation